Entrepreneur Eduardo Volpato Launches Christian-Inspired Brunch Spot, Seventh, in Portugal's Capital

 Seventh, a new brunch spot that combines Christian influences with gastronomy, has launched in the Portuguese capital and is now expanding worldwide.

-LISBON, PORTUGAL, March 29, 2023/EINPresswire.com/ -- Seventh, a new brunch spot that combines Christian influences with gastronomy, has launched in the Portuguese capital and is now expanding worldwide.
+LISBOA, PORTUGAL, April 1, 2023/EINPresswire.com/ -- Seventh, a new brunch spot that combines Christian influences with gastronomy, has launched in the Portuguese capital and is now expanding worldwide.
 The brainchild of Italian-Brazilian businessman Eduardo Volpato, Seventh was born out of a passion for Portugal and a desire to create a unique dining experience that nourishes both the body and soul.

 Volpato, who has a background in private security, marketing, personal development, writing, and philanthropy, moved to Lisbon in 2021 with his family after experiencing safety concerns in his native Brazil.
 He fell in love with Portugal and its people, and decided to create something that combined his entrepreneurial spirit, his Christian faith, and his love for gastronomy.